CABOMETYX Advanced Kidney Cancer black male patient portrayal

 328 people took a medicine called everolimus*

-17% of people who took CABOMETYX saw their tumor shrink in size compared with 3% of people who took everolimus.
-In the clinical study, the tumor had to shrink by at least 30% and had to be confirmed by a second scan.
-(Partial response only.)
+17% for CABOMETYX vs 3% for everolimus.
+In the clinical study, the tumor had to shrink by at least 30% and had to be confirmed by a second scan

 *

-Everolimus is a medication used to treat adults with advanced kidney cancer when certain other medicines have not worked.
+Everolimus is a prescription medicine used to treat adults with advanced kidney cancer when certain other medicines have not worked.

 Median is the middle value in a set of the measurements—for some, it was shorter; for others, longer.